Vipp Studio NYC

 TriBeCa, New York

-While the world has been quiet, Vipp has made a lot of noise in Manhattan.
-After a year of renovation, a 3,800-square-foot TriBeCa loft in an 1883 historic building now unveils itself as Vipp’s stateside domicile.
-Sofie Egelund, 3rd generation Vipp-owner and her husband Frank Christensen welcome you inside the combined showroom and private home.
+While the world has been quiet, Vipp has made a lot of noise in a classic cast-iron building in Manhattan.
+After a year of gut-renovation, a 350 square-meter TriBeCa loft in a former factory dating back to 1883 now unveils itself as Vipp’s stateside domicile.
+The space doubles as showroom and private home of Sofie Christensen Egelund, 3rd generation Vipp-owner and her husband Frank Christensen Egelund, their two kids, and a Golden Retriever.

 Meet Sofie and Frank

-Frank Christensen Egelund, Vice President of Vipp Inc.
+Frank Christensen Egelund, President of Vipp USA LLC.

 ”When you see a product in its natural setting, it comes alive.”

-The kitchen occupies the heart of the studio where 12-foot original ceilings, plank oak floors by Dinesen and plenty of light from repeated vitrines surround the Vipp steel kitchen.
-Consisting of an island module with bar seating accompanied by a backdrop of tall modules, the dark kitchen is contrasted by light grey walls covered in Farrow & Ball.
+The kitchen occupies the heart of the studio where 4-meter-tall ceilings, 45 cm wide solid Heart Oak planks from Dinesen and plenty of light from repeated vitrines surround the Vipp steel kitchen.
+The modular kitchen unfolds in a large island with cooking hood and a version with bar seating accompanied by a backdrop of tall modules and Vipp’s open rack system.

-The kitchen features wall-to-wall grey clay-colored extruded aluminum millwork by the Beirut-based Elie Chaker and a sui generis wine-glass storage system conceived in oak by Abillama and the Egelunds.
+The dark kitchen is contrasted by muted walls painted in a trio of warm grey tones from Farrow and Ball.
+The kitchen features wall-to-wall clay-colored extruded aluminum millwork by the Beirut-based Elie Chaker and a sui generis wine-glass storage system conceived in oak by Abillama and the Egelunds.

 “The Vipp kitchen concept is developed as a finished tool based on everything we’ve learned about metalwork in over 80 years.
 Vipp was born out of a need for functional tools in the professional market.
 Just like my grandfather, Holger Nielsen, who crafted the bin for my grandmother’s hairdressing salon in 1939, we still consider ourselves as ‘tool builders’", explains Sofie Christensen Egelund.